What’s new in malignant mesothelioma research and treatment?

 Some chemotherapy drugs can shrink or slow the growth of mesotheliomas, but in most cases the effects last for a limited time.
 Studies are underway to test newer chemotherapy drugs.

-Newer forms of treatment
+Other newer forms of treatment

 Because standard treatments often have limited usefulness against mesothelioma, researchers are studying other new types of treatment as well.